-The Phoenix motorcycle accident lawyers at Begam Marks & Traulsen, P.A. can help if you’ve been injured in a motorcycle accident in Arizona.
+The Phoenix motorcycle accident lawyers at Begam Marks & Traulsen, P.A. can help if you’ve been injured in a motorcycle crash in Arizona.
 Our motorcycle accident attorneys in Phoenix may be able to help you fight for just compensation for your injuries.

 Arizona can be a beautiful landscape for motorcyclists, but it can also be dangerous.
-In 2016, 3,115 motorcycle accidents occurred in the state of Arizona, leading to over 2,600 injuries and leaving 145 people dead.
+In 2016, 3,115 motorcycle collisions occurred in the state of Arizona, leading to over 2,600 injuries and leaving 145 people dead.

 - Motorcycle Accident FAQs

 - Arizona Motorcycle Laws

 - What Are the Most Common Types of Motorcycle Accidents?